 2.)
 Set boundaries

 Another thing we value is making sure our caregivers pay attention to are their schedules.
-Whether you’re a live-in caregiver, or work day or night shifts, make sure you are planning our your weeks accordingly to make sure you prioritize your own needs.
-Breakfast, lunch dinner and of course, picking up groceries, laundry and our favorite, “me-time”.
+Whether you’re a live-in caregiver, or a workday or night shifts, make sure you are planning our weeks accordingly to make sure you prioritize your own needs.
+Breakfast, lunch dinner, and of course, picking up groceries, laundry, and our favorite, “me-time”.

 3.)
 Hold others accountable